kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Force Zaalbar to Kill Mission**
 - This is the scene on the Lehon Beach after reclaiming the title of Dark Lord.
 If this is your last task, timing ends when Mission screams.

+**Free X Prisoners**
+- There are 19 prisoners available in the game.
+For the purposes of this task, prisoners are non-hostile NPCs kept in a cell of some sort.
+The available prisoners are:
+  - *Zaalbar*, Lower Sewers.
+Zaalbar is considered freed once he joins your party.
+  - *Duros*, Taris Sith Base.
+Solve the puzzle with the wall switches to disable the Duros's cell.
+  - *Hudrow*, Davik's Estate.
+Destroy the two torture droids, then use the panel to free him.
+  - *Shen Matale*, Sandral Estate.
+Shen is considered freed regardless of the outcome of the families' confrontation outside Sandral Estate.
+  - *Griff*, Sand People Enclave.
+For Griff to appear, you must recruit Mission and speak to her after Taris until she mentions Lena and her brother, then speak to the Czerka Officer inside the Czerka Office on Tatooine.
+  - *Jawas x3*, Sand People Enclave.
+For these to appear, you must speak to Iziz at the Dune Sea gate in Anchorhead first.
+  - *Mandalorian*, Sith Academy.
+To free this Mandalorian, you must use Computer Use to help him use a catatonic state to fake his death.
+  - *Captive x4*, Sith Academy.
+These captives can only be freed by killing Uthar so that Yuthura takes over control of the academy.
+  - *Sunry*, Ahto West.
+Sunry is not considered freed unless he is declared innocent by the judges.
+  - *Rodian*, Prison Block.
+This rodian can be freed using the Starboard Cell Block key held by the nearby guard.
+The hostile Insane Rodians do not count as prisoners.
+  - *Elder Warrior*, Rakatan Settlement.
+This warrior is considered freed after the cutscene of him running away.
+  - *Rakatan Warrior x3*, Elder Settlement.
+These warriors can only be freed with the Cell Key held by Researcher Ll'awa, which means you must turn on the Elders either before or after the events on Temple Summit.

 **Free Hudrow**
 - Hudrow is Davik's former pilot, and can be found incarcerated in Davik's Estate on Taris.